Here's a quick guide to understanding the issues around original birth certificates and adoption records.

 Q: Have adult adoptees ever had direct access to OBCs and related records in the past?

 A: Yes.
 Legislative history reveals that adult adoptees could (or by statute, should have been able to) obtain a copy of their OBC from statehood, generally until the mid-20th century.
-Wisconsin first sealed its original birth certificates from direct access by adoptees in 1929, while Alabama did not do so until some 40 years later.
+For example, Wisconsin first sealed its original birth certificates from direct access by adoptees in 1929, while Alabama did not do so until some 40 years later.
 Current WI law makes a distinction between adoptions that took place before or after 1982, and allows adult adoptee access upon a court order, mutual consent of the parties, or the death of a birthparent.
 Alabama was the fourth state to repeal its denial of the OBC to adoptees in the early 2000s.

 Q: How are states who choose truth and transparency over shame and secrecy addressing this issue?
 Is there model legislation available?

 A: Kansas and Alaska never sealed OBCs from adult adoptees.
-Since 1995, eleven more states (AL, CO, CT, HI, LA, MA, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
+Since 1995, fourteen more states (AL, CO, CT, HI, LA, MA, ME, MN, NH, NY, OR, RI, SD, VT ) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
 A total 33 states* have enacted a variety of new laws to increase access to an estimated 3.4 million files.
 It's a growing national trend.